OEUG99/Knowledge-Garden/pages/Study Guide___CompTIA Security +.md

 					- **Availability** is commonly seen through the use of fault tolerances , clustering, backups, etc.
 					- Availability threats may come from either attackers seeking the disruption of access or non-malicious sources, such as natural disasters like fires, destroying datacenter that contain valuable information/services.
 						-
 				- Security incidents occur when an organization experiences a breach of the confidentiality, integrity, and/or availability of information.
 				- Security professionals are responsible for understanding such risks and implementing appropriate designed controls to mitigate risks to an acceptable level.
 			- ### The DAD Triad
+			  collapsed:: true
 				- The DAD triad is closely related to the ((65b5c362-a65b-4496-a9ed-e4e947d8d6e1)).
 				- The main goal of the DAD triad is to... #card
 					- {{cloze describe the three key threats to cybersecurity.}}